The global derived period map: The derived period domain

 We will now connect the monodromy considerations to our construction of $U$.
 We think of $V = V_{\Z}\otimes \C$ as the cohomology complex of a fibre $X_{s}$ of our map $X \to S$ of derived schemes.
 (Note $X_{s}$ is a classical smooth projective scheme.)
 Then we have a strict action of the fundamental group $\pi_{1}(S)$ on $V$ compatible with the form $Q$.
 In fact this action factors through the action of the universal arithmetic group $\Gamma = \operatorname{Aut}(V_{\Z},Q)$ on $V$ with the bilinear form $Q$.

 We will now show that the action of $\Gamma$ on $V$ induces an action on the derived period domain.

-\begin{propn} The action of $\Gamma$ on $V$ induces an action on $D_{n}(V,Q)$ which leaves the derived period domain $U$ invariant and the quotient $U/\Gamma$ exists as a geometric derived analytic stack. \end{propn} \begin{proof} As $V$ comes with a $\Ga$-action there is a map $B\Ga \to Perf$ classifying this representation and $V: * \to Perf$ factors through it.
+\begin{propn} The action of $\Gamma$ on $V$ induces an action on $D_{n}(V,Q)$ which restricts to an action on the derived period domain $U$ and the homotopy quotient $U/\Gamma$ exists as a geometric derived analytic stack. \end{propn} \begin{proof} As $V$ comes with a $\Ga$-action there is a map $B\Ga \to Perf$ classifying this representation and $V: * \to Perf$ factors through it.
 Note that the simplicial set $B\Ga$ can be considered as a constant stack (i.e. we stackify the constant functor $B\Ga$ on derived schemes).
-We do not expect this to be geometric or locally of finite presentation as $\Ga$ is an infinite discrete group.
+We do not expect this to be geometric or locally almost of finite presentation as $\Ga$ is an infinite discrete group.
 As the action is compatible with $Q$ we can consider the map $\gamma: B\Ga \to QPerf$ classifying the pair $(V,Q)$.